netglue/prismic-repo-clone/README.md

 Copy the [`./example.env.dist`](./example.env.dist) file to `./.env` and fill out the relevant details.
 You only need to supply _read_ tokens if your repository requires them. _Write_ tokens are mandatory for both source and target, but no writes happen on the source.

+If you need to make other configuration changes, create a file called `whatever.local.php` in `./config/autoload/` and return a regular array with the desired config. `*.local.*` is git-ignored along with `.env`.

 On your **source** repo, make sure that any documents you want to be cloned have been published.
 Un-published docs, or docs published to releases will not be copied.

 ### Run